niess/mulder/docs/source/index.rst

 .. note::

-   Mulder only simulates the transport of atmospheric muons, taking into account the local geometry surrounding the fluxmeter.
+   Mulder only simulates the transport of atmospheric muons, taking into account the geometry surrounding the fluxmeter.
 Mulder does not simulate muon production by cosmic rays.
 Instead, a reference spectrum of atmospheric muons is used as input, providing the open-sky flux, i.e. the flux in the absence of any ground or other obstacles than the Earth atmosphere.